gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

-   The DTLS record length field is normally not needed as the DTLS Chunk provides a length field unless multiple records are put in same chunk payload.
-If multiple DTLS records are included in one DTLS chunk payload the DTLS record length field MUST be present in all but the last.
+   The DTLS record length field is normally not needed as the DTLS Chunk provides a length field unless multiple records are put in same DTLS chunk payload or user message.
+If multiple DTLS records are included in one DTLS chunk payload or user message the DTLS record length field MUST be present in all but the last.

    DTLS record replay detection MUST be used.